 Hosting Plans to Choose From

-The benefit to this level of website hosting is the servers aren’t shared with anyone, so activity and traffic to other sites will never impact your own performance.
+The benefit of this level of website hosting is the servers aren’t shared with anyone, so activity and traffic to other sites will never impact your own performance.
 That means performance is predictable and consistent.

-The downside to this level of hosting is, the cost of dedicated hosting and server rental quickly exceed the cost of hardware purchases, especially for larger enterprise sites that require more storage space and/or memory.
-There are significant upfront costs with this level of hosting, and you’ll need a much higher level of technical knowledge.
+The downside to this level of hosting is that the cost of dedicated hosting and server rental quickly exceed the cost of hardware purchases, especially for larger enterprise sites that require more storage space and/or memory.
+There are significant upfront costs with this level of hosting, and you’ll need a much higher level of technical knowledge.For startups and small to mid-sized businesses, shared web hosting is the most popular and commonly chosen hosting plan.

-What is Shared Hosting
+What Is Shared Hosting?

 With shared hosting, your website shares a server with several other websites, securely isolated in their own sectors of the server.
-All the software resources and server hardware are shared among the sites hosted on that server.
+All the software resources and server hardware are shared among the sites hosted on that same server.

 The Benefits of Shared Hosting